ppy/osu-wiki/wiki/Tournaments/YSC/2021/en.md

 - This tournament is a 1v1 double-elimination international osu! tournament.
 - This tournament will consist of 64 players.
 - Matches will be head to head, with score v2 as the scoring system used.
-- There will be no rank limit on signups.
+- There will be no rank limit on sign-ups.
 The tournament will have open qualifiers with the top 64 players participating in the bracket stage.
 - Host, co-hosts, referees, schedulers, mappool selectors, and mappool testers are not permitted to sign up for the tournament.
 - All players must treat staff and other participants with a high level of respect, any kind of mistreatment in a match or on the discord (this includes extreme toxicity, racism, homophobia) will result in a ban and will be blacklisted from participating in future installments of this tournament.
 - Where rules do not prevail, common sense shall.
 The administration has explicit discretion to apply their judgement on this as they see fit.